TitilayoMG/F-n-F-Bistro-Suppliers-Analysis/README.md

 # F-n-F-Bistro-Suppliers-Analysis
-The analysis of supplier performance at Flavours 'n' Forks (F’n’F) Bistro provides valuable insights into the efficiency of the supply chain.
-The analysis covers crucial aspects such as fulfillment rates, cancellation rates, lead times, and supplier performance, providing a well-rounded view of the supply chain
+The analysis of supplier performance at Flavours 'n' Forks (F’n’F) Bistro provides valuable insights into the efficiency of supply chain.
+The analysis covers crucial aspects such as fulfillment rates, cancellation rates, lead times and supplier performance, providing a well-rounded view of the supply chain

 ![](Supply-Chain-Analysis-Main-Benefits.jpg)